-The snorkeling sites around our islands will blow you away.
+The snorkelling sites around our islands will blow you away!

 Oasis.
 Depth: 0-8 m.
 You can often see Porcupine, Pink whip and Eagle Rays on the sand and gliding through the water.
 If you are lucky, you will even spot small reef sharks!

 Channel Reef.
 Depth: 4-10 m.
 Big coral bommies with Schooling Snapper and Permit / Pompano.
 Anything from the outer ocean could pass through here at any time!

 Coral Gardens.
 Depth: 1-4 m.
 Like a miniature city, this site is always buzzing with life.
 Myriad marine creatures including snapper, triggerfish, turtles and Nurse Sharks can be found among the healthy corals as you float overhead.

 For those who prefer to be guided through the colourful underwater world by a snorkelling expert, Alphonse Island has various snorkelling safaris on offer.
 Sign up for a snorkelling excursion and experience the beautiful, enchanting marine life of Alphonse Island, St. François or Bijoutier with the guidance of our knowledgeable activities team.
 The abundant and colourful sea life sights are not to be missed, and it will open up your eyes to a whole new world!

 Snorkelers may also wish to learn about coral reef ecology and conservation through a variety of specialty courses conducted by our resident marine biologist.
 The snorkelling reefs in Seychelles is a fascinating eco-system to learn about.